JDuchniewicz/website-hugo/content/posts/18-10-20-first-thesis-released.md

 The code (with detailed guides etc.) will be available on GitHub soon (although astute readers will find almost all necessities in the paper already).

 ## Other updates
-I recently got chosen to participate in a project on element14 - a sustainable solution utilizing less than 1m<sup>3</sup> of space [Envidrawer].
+I recently got chosen to participate in a project on element14 - a sustainable closed-space smart gardening solution utilizing less than 1m<sup>3</sup> of space [Envidrawer].
 I will probably post some more updates regarding this once the project is worth showing off :)

 I am gradually falling in love with Rust and will be trying some embedded solutions, probably mixing some freshly learned Machine Learning tricks to spice it up.
 Meanwhile, stay tuned for first post of FPGA series, coming this month!